 Skipness occupies a lonely and little-visited corner of Scotland, a handful of cottages on the quiet east coast of Kintyre.
 But this northerly part receives a boost from visitors travelling to the Isle of Arran via the "back door" ferry from Claonaig.
 If you're doing the same, arrive early to explore nearby Skipness Castle, a substantial 13th century ruin built by Clan MacSween of even more remote Castle Sween.
 And don't miss the ruins of Kilbrannan Chapel a few minutes' walk to the east, dedicated to St Brendan and replacing the castle's own.

 Anything else?
-Parking is just beyond the far end of the village and signposted; from here it's a 10-min walk along a track to the castle, with the chapel a little way beyond.
+Parking is just beyond the north / far end of Skipness village at G.R.: NR 904579 ///spoon.perky.diets.
+From here it's a 10-min walk east along a track to the castle, with the chapel a little way beyond.